 - rosewater or glycerine (one tablespoon)

-If you want to learn how to make your own rosewater check this recipe.
+If you want to learn how to make your own rosewater check out this recipe.

-Start by taking two tablespoons of the bentonite clay and put it into your mixing bowl.
+Start by taking two tablespoons of bentonite clay and putting it into your mixing bowl.

 Add distilled water and glycerin and mix well.